dotnet/vscode-csharp/debugger.md

 File bugs and feature requests [here](https://github.com/OmniSharp/omnisharp-vscode/issues) and [join our insiders group](http://landinghub.visualstudio.com/dotnetcoreinsiders) to help us build great tooling for .NET Core.

 ####Requirements
-* Only works with the RC2 version of .NET Core
+* Requires .NET Core RC2 (will not work with earlier versions)
 * X64 only
 * Supports OSX, Ubuntu 14.04, Red Hat Enterprise Linux 7.2, Debian 8.2, Centos 7.1, and Windows 7+

 ###First Time setup
 ##### 1: Get Visual Studio Code
 Install Visual Studio Code (VSC).
 Pick the latest VSC version from here: https://code.visualstudio.com Make sure it is at least 0.10.10.

+If you are not sure what version you have, you can see your version of VS Code:

+* **OSX:** Code->Abort Visual Studio Code
+* **Windows / Linux:** Help->Abort

 ##### 2: Install .NET command line tools
 Install the .NET Core command line tools (CLI) by following the installation part of the instructions here: http://dotnet.github.io/getting-started

-**Hint for Mac**: .NET Core requires openSSL to work.
+**OSX:** .NET Core requires openSSL to work.
 Don't forget this!
 Execute: `brew install openssl`

 ##### 3: Install C# Extension for VS Code
 Open the command palette in VS Code (F1) and type "ext install C#" to trigger the installation of the extension.
 VS Code will show a message that the extension has been installed and it will restart.